Disclosure Statements

 4.3.
 Bond Token-Specific Risks: Bond Tokens:

-• Constitute limited-recourse obligations of a segregated account (Cell) of the Issuer.
-Your recourse is limited to the assets of that Cell.
-Although the segregated-accounts regime is designed to achieve bankruptcy remoteness, its effectiveness may be impacted by applicable law, court orders, regulatory actions, fraud, misappropriation, operational error, commingling, or extraordinary intervention, and courts in all jurisdictions may not give effect to segregation in all circumstances.
+- Constitute limited-recourse obligations of a segregated account (Cell) of the Issuer.
+Your recourse is limited exclusively to the specific underlying bond assets, coupon proceeds, redemption proceeds, and reserves linked to your Bond Token series within the Cell, and not to any other assets of the Cell, including assets linked to other Bond Token series.
+Although the segregated-accounts regime and series-specific accounting records are designed to support bankruptcy remoteness and asset linkage, their effectiveness may be impacted by applicable law, court orders, regulatory actions, fraud, misappropriation, operational error, commingling, or extraordinary intervention, and courts in all jurisdictions may not give effect to segregation or contractual limited-recourse provisions in all circumstances.

 4.4.
 Liquidity Risk: The ability to buy or sell Bond Tokens on secondary markets may be limited.
 There is no guarantee of a liquid secondary market, which could prevent you from selling your tokens on demand.